 Stigma is being used politically to justify the systematic withdrawal of support and public services for the poorest – the casualties of a system founded on competition for allegedly scarce wealth and resources.
 Competition inevitably means there are winners and losers.
 Stigma is profoundly oppressive.
 It is used as a propaganda mechanism to draw the public into collaboration with the state, to justify punitive and discriminatory policies and to align citizen “interests” with rigid neoliberal outcomes.
 Inclusion, human rights, equality and democracy are not compatible with neoliberalism.

-Othering and outgrouping have become common political practices.
+Othering and outgrouping have become common political practices, and are now culturally embedded.

 This serves to desensitise the public to the circumstances of marginalised social groups.
 Outgroups serve to de-empathise society and dehumanise stigmatised others.